MackMacDonald/N-Queens-Knight-Variation/README.md

 # N-Queens-Knight-Variation
-Comparing two approaches to solving the problem
+Comparing two approaches to solving the problem, Depth-first search and a type of genetic algorithm.
+The problem is a variation of the N-Queens problem where the Queen is also able to make Knight moves.

 ## Simple visuals to illustrate the solution
 ![visuals](https://i.imgur.com/1CXlSG0.png)